Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 #### Custom keys not nested under meta

-Previously, when you could define any additional fields directly under `config`, it could lead to collisions between preexisting user-defined configurations and official configurations of the dbt framework.
+Previously, when you could define any additional fields directly under `config`, it could lead to collisions between pre-existing user-defined configurations and official configurations of the dbt framework.

 In the future, the `meta` config will be the sole location for custom user-defined attributes.
 Everything else will be strongly typed and strictly validated.
 If you have an extra attribute you want to include in your project, or a model config you want to access in a custom materialization, you must nest it under `meta` moving forward: